awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-method.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AuthorizerId`  <a name="cfn-apigateway-method-authorizerid"></a>
 The identifier of the [authorizer](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-authorizer.html) to use on this method\.
-If you specify this property, specify `CUSTOM` for the `AuthorizationType` property\.
+If you specify this property, specify `CUSTOM` or `COGNITO_USER_POOLS` for the `AuthorizationType` property\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)